epccs/RPUpi/Hardware/Testing/linux.md

 ## SSH

+SSH has to be installed by default on a headless machine.

 ```
-#check (it has to be installed by default or the headless install will not work)
+#check (it has to be installed by default or the headless setup will not work)
 dpkg -l openssh-server
 openssh-server          1:6.7p1-5+deb8u2 armhf